DDDCR/DIANN_on_Puhti/README.md

 mkdir -p mouse_brain/config mouse_brain/raw_data mouse_brain/output
 ```

-### Step 2: Prepare Your Raw Data
+### Step 2: Prepare Your Data

 Upload all your raw data files (`.d` files) into your project's `raw_data` directory.

+Also remember upload FASTA files(.fasta)

 ### Step 3: Create and Edit Your `config.sh` File

-This is the most important step.
+This is the most **important** step.
 It tells the workflow where your files are and what DIA-NN settings to use.

 1. Copy the configuration template into your project's `config` folder.